mickelsonmichael/dev/dotnet/SmtpClient.md

 # SmtpClient

-At LMCU, we have begun discussing whether or not we are going to use the `SmtpClient` provided by Microsoft going forward.
+At LMCU, we discussed whether or not we are going to use the `SmtpClient` provided by Microsoft going forward.

 This discussion all started with Leighann noticing that the [official Documentation for the SmtpClient](https://docs.microsoft.com/en-us/dotnet/api/system.net.mail.smtpclient?view=netframework-4.8) mentions the fact that the `SmtpClient` class is not considered Obsolete and that instead it is recommended to use an external third party like [MailKit](https://github.com/jstedfast/MailKit).